 - Distribution of fluid up to the different columns, vessels, storage tanks, Pumps, and Exchangers.

 - Reducing the cost of fittings used for taking branches from the run pipe.

 - For Provision of drain and vent for hydro test purpose.

 - Accumulation of fluid pumped from different pumps to generate pressure.

 - For installing instrument connection on header pipe.

 Types of Branch Connection in piping

-Apart from the Standard Tee connection for taking branch pipe, there are 03 types of welded branch connection standards that are followed for any piping network.
+Apart from the Standard Tee connection for taking branch pipe, there are 03 types of welded branch connection in piping standards that are followed for any piping network.
 Some branches or tapings are fabricated by making a hole in the run pipe and welding less diameter pipe in the same.